List of criminal organizations in DC Comics: Longbow Hunters

+Lords of Chaos

+Luck League

+A group of villains assembled by Amos Fortune made up of Acrobat, Crier, Cyclone, Racer, Shrinking Man, Strongman, and Water King.

 M

+M'mannix

+A legendary, terrifying creature on Mars, the Martian Mountain M'mannix is one of the most dangerous creatures on the planet.
+One time, Martian Manhunter believed he came face-to-face with one but it was instead seven Green Martians that merged to try and conquer Earth.

+Ma Gunn’s School for Boys

+A boys' school for crime run by Ma Gunn.

 MAZE

 MAZE was an international espionage agency that stole information from around the world to sell to the highest bidder.
 They also undertook assignments to discredit political dissidents and assassinate world leaders.
 MAZE had access to a number of super-weapons and was constantly seeking new items for its arsenal.
 They first appeared in Superman #268.
 MAZE operatives frequently fought Batgirl and Robin in the pages of Batman Family in the 1970s.

+Madmen

+Led by Farley Fleeter, the Madmen are a gang of acrobatic criminals who often battled Blue Beetle.

+Mainframe

+Technology-based group led by Override that included Baud, Download, Output, and Scareware.

+Man-Bat and She-Bat

+A husband and wife team, Man-Bat and She-Bat transformed themselves into bat-creatures that troubled Gotham City.

+Mankind Liberation Front

+Founded by Lex Luthor on Earth-22, the Mankind Liberation Front sought to solve the problem of Earth's superhumans.
+It included Vandal Savage, Catwoman, Riddler, and King of the Royal Flush Gang with Captain Marvel as a brainwashed slave and Ibn al Xu’ffasch as a spy for Batman.

 Many Arms of Death

 The Many Arms of Death is a terrorist group from Coryana that have fought Batwoman.
 Each of its members are named after a weapon (e.g. Knife, Needle, Rifle) due to the play on the "arms" portion of the name.
 The Many Arms of Death used a legitimate company called the Kali Corporation as a front.
 Scarecrow once worked with the Many Arms of Death under the alias of Needle.
 Alice was brainwashed by the Many Arms of Death to serve them under the alias of the Mother of War, after being taken from the sanatorium where she was being treated.
 Batman asks Batwoman to help break the Many Arms of Death.
 In doing so, Batwoman discovers that Tahani, a former lover of Safiyah Sohail and one of Kate's rivals for her affections years earlier, is one of the group's assassins, codenamed Knife.